jorio/gitfourchette.org/guide/commit.rst

 3. **Diff View:** Displays the differences in the selected file between your working version and the state of this file at the HEAD commit.

-.. note:: The number of changes is shown next to
+.. note:: The number of uncommitted changes is shown next to
-    :gficonlabel:`git-workdir Uncommitted Changes` in the Sidebar
+    :gficonlabel:`git-workdir Working Directory` in the Sidebar.
-    if |App| has an up-to-date model of your working directory.

 .. _stage-files: